10dollars/tendollars.github.io.raw/_posts/2014-04-30-carlo-flores.md

 netcat has been used for various parties in various places as well, since the -auto flag on a projector beats old timey hipster style black and white movies any day of the week, but twice on caturdays.

-#### Is this [subreddit](http://www.reddit.com/domain/moar.edgecats.net) related to your EdgeCats?
-I've never seen a subreddit set up like that.
-Did it come about because of Reddit's interest in EdgeCats, or is that something you set up and promoted?

-I think that's just a collection of Reddit posts that have used EdgeCats!
-I do not think there is a dedicated EdgeCats subreddit, but you'll find the webservice makes an appearance at /cats, /catgifs, and /gifs fairly regularly.

 #### Are you a domain hoarder?
 What's the best domain you've got sitting idle right now?

 It's not totally idle, but I own http://dumbaas.com, which will probably totally be the next big Internetting as a Service.
 You should send me angel funding now while you still can.
 Or just please don't hack it too bad.